 We’ll activate your merchant account to start accepting payments from customers in the US and around the world.

 All St@rtup Biz clients receive a 20% discount in all digital marketing services from FlyHi Studio, including website and social media solutions.

-You can start your company in the US by activating St@rtup Biz services for a onetime Setup Fee plus a very low Monthly Subscription (Monthly Fee) to maintain your business up to date.
+You can start your company in the US by activating St@rtup Biz services for a onetime Setup Fee plus a low Monthly Subscription (Monthly Fee) to maintain your business up to date.

 - Signed documents to establish company bylaws and protect IP

 - Reporting Vendors for Accounts Payable and Clients for Accounts Receivable

 - Work Papers for Month-End Closing and Audit Support

 - Scan & Attach Documents for Tax and Audit Support

 - Preparing Client Source Documents for Audit Support